The best cameras take fantastic photos in every situation, whether you’re on holiday, at a family gathering or just enjoying a day out.

 - Build quality Some digital cameras might be pocket-sized and lightweight, but you shouldn’t have to settle for one that feels flimsy.
 Be sure to choose a camera with a metal or high-density plastic casing.
 Also look for solid, well-placed buttons.
 Additionally, if you plan to use your camera out in the elements, look for a model that has weather-resistant casing (also called weather sealing).

 - Manual controls As you grow in confidence with your photography, you’ll want to step away from the automatic settings and explore the manual controls of the camera.
 Typically seen in premium compact, bridge, mirrorless and DSLR cameras, settings such as aperture, ISO levels and shutter speed allow for more control over the creative elements to your photos.

-- Image stabilisation This helps reduce any blurriness in photos that’s caused by shaky camera movement.
-Some models have stabilisation built into the camera, while other camera types choose to build it into the lens.
-Some even have both, which work together to keep shots super blur-free.
+- Image stabilisation This helps to reduce any blurriness in photos that’s caused by shaky camera movement.
+Some models have stabilisation built into the camera, while other camera types have it built into the lens.
+Some even have both, which work together to keep shots blur-free.
 The best digital cameras will produce sharp and crisp images regardless of how difficult they were to capture.

-- Lenses For cameras with interchangeable lenses, your lens choice is just as important as the camera you choose.
-High-quality optics and build quality will provide the best image results and, with different lenses optimised for different shooting scenarios, it’s worth considering what you want to shoot before purchasing.
-Additionally, each camera brand has its own lens mount, so you’ll have to check that the lens is compatible with your camera before buying.
+- Lenses For cameras with interchangeable lenses, your lens choice is just as important as the camera.
+High-quality optics and build quality will provide the best image results and, with different lenses optimised for different shooting scenarios, it’s worth considering what you want to photograph before buying.
+Additionally, each camera brand has its own lens mount, so you’ll have to check that the lens is compatible with your camera before you buy.

 - Low-light photo quality A poor digital camera will offer fuzzy low-light photos with imbalanced colours and little detail.
 Better models don't suffer so much in tough conditions.